-At the 2015 CES in Las Vegas, Volkswagen is showing maximum networking of the car of today in the form of the Connected Golf.
-This e-Golf, which is equipped with the latest generation (MIB II) infotainment system, incorporates an enormous range of apps, smartphones and tablets via its progressive interface management system.
-The umbrella brand for all online-based functionality is Volkswagen Car-Net; its various features and applications are organized into several clusters.
-In the USA, for example, they are Travel Link, e-Remote, Safe & Secure and from now on App Connect.
-All of these clusters are implemented in the Connected Golf.
-A look at today's App Connect is particularly exciting.
-As noted above, Volkswagen is one of the first carmakers to integrate the vast majority of smartphone operating systems in models like the Golf based on App Connect.
-The three underlying software interfaces of App Connect are Mirror LinkTM, Android Auto (Google) and CarPlay (Apple).
-Via these interfaces, the driver and passengers in the car are able to use the many different apps of their smartphones over the infotainment system.

-Beyond the applications of Volkswagen Car-Net, the Connected Golf is equipped with many other innovations.
-For example, Media Control enables the integration of tablets and smartwatches into the infotainment system.
-Media Control uses a special app that creates a rear seat entertainment system of a new era.
-Regular Routes is the name of a function by which the navigation system automatically detects - i.e. without needing to be activated by the driver - traffic disturbances on the daily commute to work, for instance, and it autonomously suggests an available alternative route.
-Parking Guide is another ingenious navigation feature.
-It embodies a technology that finds parking sites that have a high probability of available parking spaces.
+- At the 2015 CES Asia, Volkswagen is showing maximum networking of the car of today in the form of the Connected Golf.
+This e-Golf, which is equipped with the latest generation infotainment system, incorporates an enormous range of apps, smartphones and tablets via Volkswagen Car-Net, App Connect and Media Control.
+Consider the example of Volkswagen Car-Net: products and applications integrated here include aspects such as networked navigation and a wide variety of services for the areas of security, service and electric mobility.
+The ability to access services via a call center is a high priority in China; it can be called to inquire about navigation destinations, arrange service appointments or request help in certain situations.
+Consider the example of App Connect: Volkswagen is one of the first carmakers to integrate the vast majority of smartphone operating systems in models in the Connected Golf.
+The three underlying software interfaces of App Connect are Mirror LinkTM, Android AutoTM (Google) and CarPlayTM (Apple).
+Via these interfaces, the driver is able to use the many different apps of a smartphone over the infotainment system.
+Consider the example of Media Control: this app enables the integration of tablets and smartwatches (as well as smartphones) into the infotainment system.
+Media Control uses a special app that creates a rear seat entertainment system of a new era. - Regular Routes, meanwhile, is the name of a function by which the navigation system automatically detects - i.e. without needing to be activated by the driver - traffic disturbances on the daily commute to work, for instance, and it autonomously suggests an available alternative route.
+All of these innovations being shown in the Connected Golf in Shanghai are either already in production or will soon appear on initial markets.
+Meanwhile, another topic of interest to future production cars is a Parking Guide - a technology for localizing potentially available parking spaces.